Home Sweet Headquarters1 of 15

 Who hasn’t imagined their home, bedroom, or office as their Fortress of Solitude, their Sanctum Sanctorum – you know, the place where you can hang up your cape, kick back, and just revel in your own crime-fighting prowess?

 We’re not talking about fictional locales, like Wakanda, Oa, or Atlantis.
-We’re talking about the hideouts and headquarters where heroes make their homes - like the iconic Hall of Justice, which will make its return in Scott Snyder and Jim Cheung's upcoming Justice League #1.
+We’re talking about the hideouts and headquarters where heroes make their homes.
+But like all people, sometimes superheroes have to move.

 With that in mind, we thought we’d look through the annals of comic book lore and pick out the very best, coolest, and most iconic superhero headquarters in comic books.

 Normally, we limit these lists to ten, but we just couldn’t narrow down the last few.
 So, without further ado, we present the 13 greatest superhero headquarters of all time!

 An alley may seem like a strange headquarters for a superhero, but Spawn isn’t your average crimefighter.

 After selling his soul to the devil in exchange for a new chance at life, Al Simmons found himself returned to Earth disfigured, and possessed of a symbiotic suit that granted him a limited amount of incredible power.